-An agreement by which the employee agrees to waive all rights to future overtime pay even before the accrual of overtime hours will violate the LSA and therefore will be invalid.
-However, an employee may waive his or her right to overtime pay (by not making a demand for the same) after overtime hours have started to accrue.
+An agreement by which the employee agrees to waive all rights to future overtime pay even before the accrual of overtime hours will violate the LSA and will, therefore, be invalid.
+However, an employee may waive his or her right to overtime pay (by not making a demand for it) after overtime hours have started to accrue.